Mahmoudtarek24/DotNetPractice/Dependency Injection Design Pattern/DependencyInjectionNote.md

    For example, in OrderService, we call the method from EmailService to notify the user that the order has been shipped.
 4- Achieves loose coupling (maintainability): any change in the dependent class will not affect my code, since I usually depend on abstraction.

+notes =>
+Dependency Injection isn't really about "injecting dependencies" it's about designing for change